AndreaFerrante/ErlangCalculator/README.md

 4. <b>ErlangA</b>: it is an extension to the ErlangC formula that takes into account the concept of <i>abandoned</i>

 One important parameter that we must consider while modelling call center staff is the <i>shrinkage</i>: it is a ratio to model all that could get an agent away from answering to customer contacts.
 Industry shrinkage is 30%.

+Logn story short, here one example:

+- given the AHT (i.e. Average Handling Time or answering call duration), assume 250 seconds
+- given the TAT (i.e. Targeting Answering Time which is the service level time before a call is supposed to be answered), assume 20 seconds
+- given